THE INCREDIBLE MAGIC OF FOOD

-Food is life and, in time, it became my true passion.
-I am fascinated by the power of food that speaks louder than words and breaks many a barrier between people.
-It can be so simple and quick to make, yet it posses the power that stretches out from one side of the world to another, and truly stands the test of time.
+Food is life and, in time, it became my passion.
+I am fascinated by that power of food that speaks louder and more clearly than words and breaks many a barrier between people throughout cultures and generations.

 Our kitchen is a little bigger than the one from my youth, but not by much.
-Just like my mum back then, I too dream of a big kitchen full of light, with a big table, countless cupboards and all the gadgets permanently out on worktops, but neither lack of space nor restricted budget will stop me from enjoying cooking, learning new dishes and exploring how my eastern European culture interlinks with my husband’s Arabic heritage.
+Just like my mum back then, I too dream of a big kitchen full of light, with a big table, countless cupboards and all the equipment and gadgets permanently out on worktops, but I have decided that neither lack of space nor restricted budget will stop me from enjoying cooking, learning new dishes and exploring how my eastern European culture interlinks with my husband’s Arabic heritage.

 I am lucky, I have two mums to teach me all that is best about Polish and Iraqi food.
 One in Lublin, about 1400 km away from us and the other one even further than this, all the way in Baghdad.
 But love knows no distance nor boundaries, so using whatever technology we share, we talk and cook together.
 Three women, three countries, one family.
 Our Eastern Kitchen.